 Announcing Our 2018 Global Theme: “Closer”

-Throughout the year and during our global flagship conference in New York City in April 2018, we’ll focus on how three key trends are influencing business, culture and society.
+Throughout the year and during our global flagship conferences in New York City, Los Angeles and London, we’ll focus on how three key trends are influencing business, culture and society.

 The rapid pace of technological innovation is a much-discussed topic in business and society alike, but with the impassioned intrigue has come legitimate questions regarding the impact of these changes will have on humanity.
 As it turns out, the same technologies that inspire us to rethink the way we live our lives and our work, can also confuse and even scare us.